 Although the bulk of training for tech careers is obtained from undergraduate degrees, graduate degrees, and internships, certain essential skill sets may be reinforced via training programs.
 The most obvious example of this is computer coding.

 Several organizations and universities offer training programs often referred to as coding bootcamps.
 These programs typically span several weeks and act as an intensive and immersive experience for data scientists.
-The following are a few examples of programming language one might learn at a coding bootcamp:

-Python: This language is often the go to for engineers and scientists alike due to its intuitive nature and the fact that it is open source.
+- Python: This language is often the go-to for engineers and scientists alike due to its intuitive nature and the fact that it is open-source.
 It also uses plain English syntax which is ideal for beginners.

-SQL: Pronounced as “sequel”, this language is used for querying structured data.
+- SQL: Pronounced as “sequel”, this language is used for querying structured data.
 Large databases can be managed by programs run by SQL.

 These are just a few examples of programming languages someone in tech may use.
-Although less common, other bootcamp-type classes might cover software packages that will likely be used in school and on the job such as MATLAB or excel.
-Certain training programs may even involve crash courses in adobe or other digital editing software packages aimed at web designers.
+Although less common, other bootcamp-type classes might cover software packages that will likely be used in school and on the job such as MATLAB or Excel.
+Certain training programs may even involve crash courses in Adobe or other digital editing software packages aimed at web designers.

 Special Scholarships

-There are usually two types of scholarship (also known as fellowships) available for prospective students.
 The first type of scholarship is known as “need base”.
 To qualify for this type of assistance, an individual will need to demonstrate a financial need and/or belong to an underrepresented community.
-The other type of scholarship is one that is based on merit.
-Prior strong academic performance, professional references, and essay submission are typically required.
-There are various organizations offering both types of scholarships with varying degrees of financial assistance.
-For example:

-Herbold Fellowship: Offered through the University of Washington, the Herbold scholarship is aimed at students whose future career focuses exclusively on data science.
-However, other majors in STEM are invited to apply.
-Although underrepresented students are preferred, the fellowship is primarily merit based and for graduate level studies.
+Although underrepresented students are preferred, the fellowship is primarily merit-based and for graduate-level studies.
 On top of prior academic achievement, a GPA of 3.5 must be maintained during studies.
 However, it offers a generous $10,000 per school year in aid.

-SMART Scholarship Program: Offering $25,000 – $38,000 in tuition assistance, the Science, Mathematics and Research Transformation Scholarship-for-Service Program (SMART) is run by the U.S. Department of Defense.
-It is a merit-based scholarship that comes with an obligation to work for the D.oD. once a degree is completed.
-This would also act as a great steppingstone into government and defense-based employment.
+It is a merit-based scholarship that comes with an obligation to work for the D.O.D. once a degree is completed.
+This would also act as a great stepping stone into government and defense-based employment.

 Numbers-based Career Paths

-Earning a bachelors and master’s degree is just the beginning of a tech career in numbers.
+Earning a bachelor’s and master’s degree is just the beginning of a tech career in numbers.
 Once out of school, graduates are faced with the daunting task of choosing a career path.

-Due to its extremely broad nature, tech grads have a wide range of sub fields they can situate themselves in.
+Due to its extremely broad nature, tech grads have a wide range of sub-fields they can situate themselves in.
 As previously mentioned, careers in tech are extremely lucrative now and often come with generous salaries and benefits packages.

-For example, the According to the Bureau of Labor and Statistics, the median annual pay for data science grads is $131,490 and a 10-year growth rate of 22 percent (much faster than average).
 Although public sector jobs exist, the tech industry is where most will be employed in the private sector.
 Although not a comprehensive list, here are just a few examples of what recent tech grads can do for work.

 Data Scientist